YuxiXie/Neural-Question-Generation/README.md

 * This repository builds a seq2seq-based model which can test different techniques of the state-of-arts in the field of neural question generation.

-* The raw code comes from the implementation code for the paper "[Neural Question Generation from Text: A Preliminary Study](https://arxiv.org/abs/1704.01792)"
+* The based code comes from the implementation code for the paper "[Neural Question Generation from Text: A Preliminary Study](https://arxiv.org/abs/1704.01792)"

 ```
 @article{zhou2017neural,